generateme/metadoc/README.md

 ### Examples

-Every var in your code can be illustrated by examples.
+Every var in your code can be illustrated by unit examples.
 Example can be code, url, image or any text with description.
 Documentation tools will be able to extract, evaluate and render them.

 There are several types of examples.
 Lets start with basic one: